Work with a phrase

 - Phrase – The Phrase column contains the phrase.

 - Strictness – Indicates how strict the matching algorithm is when matching phrases in a transcript.
-The matching algorithm looks at phrase confidence after stemming to determine if the phrase is a match.
-For additional details, refer to the following definitions:
+The matching algorithm views phrase confidence after stemming to determine if the phrase is a match.

-- Phrase confidence – A score between 0 and 100 generated by speech and text analytics during phrase matching that depends on word order and any missing or substituted words within the transcript.
+- Phrase confidence – A score between 0 and 100, generated by speech and text analytics during phrase matching, that depends on word order and missing or substituted words within the transcript.

 - Delete – Enables you to delete the specific phrase.
-To delete the phrase click the x associated with the phrase you want to delete.
+To delete the phrase, click the x associated with the phrase that you want to delete.

 - Search – Use the Search field to find a specific phrase.